In our broad Addiction Psychiatry fellowship program, you'll learn and grow in diverse settings.

 - Comorbidity diagnosis and treatment strategies

-To offer the best educational experience, our residents train at world-class facilities.
+To offer the best educational experience, our fellows train at world-class facilities.
 Here are the training sites for the Addiction Psychiatry Fellowship:

 - The University of Kansas Health System Main Campus – 6 months

 - Buprenorphine (suboxone) Clinic - Addiction Treatment Center

 - Suboxone clinic